On Law-Imposed Dual Relationships

 - Confidentiality protections for mandated reporters also apply to those who report "emotional abuse."

-- Those who report "emotional abuse" to receive the same feedback as they would when making a mandated report of child abuse upon a final disposition of a case.
+- Those who report "emotional abuse" are to receive the same feedback as they would when making a mandated report of child abuse upon a final disposition of a case.